 Hiring A Texas Criminal Defense Lawyer

 You should first make sure to gather paperwork stating what the charges are against you, any proof that you have that you are innocent, a list of names of people who can testify to your lack of guilt, and a written account of what happened in your own words.
 Take all of this with you when you first meet with the lawyer to ensure that they have everything needed to defend you.
-This will also ensure that they can give you a straight answer about your chances of winning your case.
+This will also assist the attorney so that they can give you a straight answer about your chances of winning your case.

 Be prepared to go over your story, the events that have happened, and everything involved with the case multiple times.
 Your lawyer will tell you when your court date is, what information you need to have with you when you go into the courtroom, and will keep track of any and all documents that have been given to them as well.